-Colcannon is a traditional Irish potato dish.
-It's unique and simple recipe has become popular around the world.
-It normally includes chopped kale cabbage of green cabbage mixed with hot floury mashed potatoes.
+Traditional for Halloween but delicious for any time at all, colcannon is an essential Irish potato dish.
+Its unique and simple recipe has become popular around the world.
+It normally includes chopped kale or green cabbage mixed with hot, floury mashed potatoes.

 4 lbs (1.8kg) potatoes, or about 7-8 large potatoes (‘old’ potatoes or russet potatoes are best, waxy potatoes won’t do)

 1 cup ( 7 fl oz, 240 ml) milk (or cream)

 1 stick (4oz, 120g) butter, divided into three parts

 4-5 scallions (green onions), chopped*

 *Not everyone adds scallions to colcannon, but they do add something, in my opinion.